christinedn/chunklist/README.md

 1. ***What is the advantage of the ChunkList approach as opposed to a standard the link list implementation?*** (1 point)
    > Advantages of the ChunkList approach compared to the standard linked list implementation is that the ChunkList holds an array in each node where as the the standard linked list implementation does not.
-The ChunkList can store more data.
+The ChunkList can store more data in each node.

 2. ***What would be the implications of increasing the size of ARRAY_SIZE to a